tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/2019-10-01-Preview/delete-privateendpointconnections.md

 ms.manager: aagrawal
 ---

-# DELETE privateEndpointConnectionName (Search Management REST API)
+# PrivateEndpointConnection - Delete (Search Management REST API)
 **API Version: 2019-10-01-Preview**

 Disconnects the private endpoint connection and deletes it from the Search service.